 Range of Marks Grade Description 85-100 High Distinction (HD) Outstanding standard indicating comprehensive knowledge and understanding of the relevant materials; demonstration of an outstanding level of academic achievement; mastery of skills; and achievement of all assessment objectives.
-75-84 (D) Excellent standard indicating a very high level of know and understanding of the relevant materials; demonstra a very high level of academic ability; sound developm skills; and achievement of all assessment objectives.
-65-74 Credit (C) Good standard indicating a high level of knowledge and understanding of the relevant materials; demonstration of a high level of academic achievement; reasonable development of skills; and achievement of all learning outcomes.
-50-64 Pass (P) Satisfactory standard indicating an adequate knowledge and understanding of the relevant materials; demonstration of an adequate level of academic achievement; satisfactory development of skills; and achievement of all learning outcomes.
+(D) and understanding of the real and very high level of acade skills; and achievement of Good standard indicating understanding of the relevation high level of academic achievement of skills; and achievement Solution Satisfactory standard indicating understanding of the relevation adequate level of academic achievement Solution (P) and understanding of the relevation adequate level of academic achievement Solution (P) and understanding of the relevation and understanding of the research transfer of the research action (P) and understanding of the research transfer of the research transf Excellent standard indicating a very high level of knowledge and understanding of the relevant materials; demonstration of a very high level of academic ability; sound development of skills; and achievement of all assessment objectives.
+Good standard indicating a high level of knowledge and understanding of the relevant materials; demonstration of a high level of academic achievement; reasonable development of skills; and achievement of all learning outcomes.
+Satisfactory standard indicating an adequate knowledge and understanding of the relevant materials; demonstration of an adequate level of academic achievement; satisfactory development of skills; and achievement of all learning outcomes.
 0-49 Fail (FF) Failure to satisfactorily achieve learning outcomes.
 If all compulsory course components are not completed the mark will be zero.
 A fail grade may also be awarded following disciplinary action.

-^{}Skills are those identified for the purposes of assessment task(s).
+\Skills are those identified for the purposes of assessment task(s).